geo-engine/geoengine/CONTRIBUTING.md

 ### Code reviews

-The core team usually makes a code review on each pull request.
+The core team usually performs a code review on each pull request.
 We address all issues and try to give helpful feedback.
-You can either rebuttal a comment or provide a fix.
+You can either rebut a comment or provide a fix.
 Please refer to your commit as a response to each comment such that we can easily check it and have a fast process.
 Moreover, please do not mark the issues as resolved yourself – it will always be the one that commented on the code that resolves it.